ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 As you can see, mapping over an optional looks a lot like mapping over a collection.
-The difference is in how the lamdba expression is handled: for collections it is called once for each element, for optionals it is only called if the value exists.
+The difference is in how the lamdba expression is handled: for collections it is called once for each element, for optionals it is only called only if the value exists.

 You may also notice that we don't have to manually wrap the return value of `shortest.len()` in an Optional.
-The mapping operation returns `Some` if the value was there to begin with, and `None` if we started out with a `None`.
+The mapping operation returns `Some` if the value was there to begin with, and `None` if we started out with a `None`, exactly as the pattern matching solution.

 Readers coming from a functional language might be thinking that this is just a functor, and they would be completely right.
 Rust's `map` behaves like Haskell's `fmap`.